 Artists/performers and those with uncontrollable creative urges are invited

-to participate in a weekend exploring this and other issues connecting creativity and deep
+to participate in a weekend exploring this and other issues connecting creativity

 ecology (the interdependence of all things).